PhD in Chemistry

 To the Chemistry Program:

-- Transcripts from each college and university you have attended
+• Transcripts from each college or university you have attended

-- Statement of Purpose, which should include a summary of why you are interested in pursuing an advanced chemistry degree, a brief description of your previous research experiences, the specific area of chemistry you are interested in pursuing, and your future career goals and plans in the chemistry field.
+• Statement of Purpose, which should include a summary of why you are interested in pursuing an advanced chemistry degree, a brief description of your previous research experiences, the specific areas of chemistry (or research groups) in which you are interested, and your career goals in the field of chemistry.

 Financial Aid from the Program